Forget the old myths about housebreaking

 Once outside, we try to encourage the pup to get on with the act in question.
-We use the phrase "Do your numbers."
-Others use "Do It," "Potty," or "Hurry Up."
+Some suggestions of phrases you could use are: "Do It," "Potty," or "Hurry Up."
 As soon as your pup eliminates, it is very important to praise them with a "Good Dog" and then come back inside immediately.
 Again, make this trip that started outside with a specific word "Outside" be for a purpose.
 If we are taking the pup out to play with a ball or go for a walk we will not use this word even if we know they will eliminate while we are outside.

 If Accidents Happen

 One of the key issues in housebreaking is to follow Rule Number One: If you do not catch your puppy doing it, then do not punish him for it!
-We do not care what someone else may tell you or what you read, if you find a mess that was left when you were not there, clean it up and forget it.
+If you find a mess that was left when you were not there, clean it up and forget it.